aussieaddons/plugin.video.catchuptv.au.nine/README.md

 Installation
 ------------
+This latest release of this add-on is available as part of the [XBMC CatchUp TV AU repository] [repository].

+For the latest development version, you can grab the [GitHub generated ZIP file] [githubzip].

-The plugin is in beta and not yet available within the repository, instead download [GitHub generated ZIP file] [githubzip] to your XBMC device and install it through the menu via System -> Settings -> Add-ons -> Install from zip file.
+Simply download the ZIP file to your XBMC device and install through the menu via System -> Settings -> Add-ons -> Install from zip file

 Issues
 ------